aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

 +------------------------+-------------------------------------------------+
 ```

-This Wokshop would additionally require these VPC endpoints default.
-We would be created the same below.
+This Workshop would additionally require these VPC endpoints additionally.
+We would be creating the same below.
 * elasticloadbalancing - For ALB Controller addon to create ELBs
 * eks - For Cloud9 to privately query EKS Service APIs
 * ssm - EKS Worker nodes to be accessed through SSM without opening SSH ports